dalboris/learning-symbol-visibility/README.md

 some or all your "symbols".
 By symbol, we mean a variable, a function, a class name, etc. The symbols that are "exported" can be used by clients of the shared library, while symbols that are "hidden" cannot be used.
 This is called "symbol visibility".
-The easiest thing to do is simply to to export all your symbols, which is the default on most compilers.
+The easiest thing to do is simply to export all your symbols, which is the default on most compilers.
 However, this may potentially lead to name conflicts and slow load time of the shared library.
 This is why it is generally considered a better practice to hide all your symbols by default, and